ankit02327/nvim-config/README.md

 ## 🙏 Acknowledgements

+- [Josean Martinez's Neovim Tutorial](https://www.josean.com/posts/how-to-setup-neovim-2024) - This configuration is largely based on this excellent guide
 - [Neovim](https://neovim.io/) - The future of Vim
 - All the amazing plugin authors
 - The Neovim community for inspiration and support